 By default, stereolithography (SLA) 3D printers create fully dense parts.
-At times when you’re not printing functional parts that require a certain strength, hollowing out your design can be great way to save a considerable amount of material and time.
+At times when you’re not printing functional parts that require structural strength, hollowing out your 3D model can be great way to save a considerable amount of material and time.

 A few designs we recommend hollowing out: